benhorgen/MonoCross-Example/readme.txt

-This repo is available to use as "teaching" project for learning monocross techniques.
+This repo is available to use as "teaching" project for learning how to MonoCross techniques.
 The example app has limited functionality, used to demonstrate one way to structure the navigation and UI code in your MonoCross apps.

+This code base include an MonoDroid.Dialog folk.
+Using the dialog framework a screen in this example app shares abstract UI using the dialog framework's Element constructs.
+This is rudimentary and needs improved support.

 "ExampleApp" folder